anouares-sayid/puppet_control_repo/README.md

 # puppet_control_repo

-this a pupppet version control repo
+this a pupppet version control repo!